nowarp/nowarp.github.io/docs/detectors/DumpIsUsed.md

 # DumpIsUsed
-An optional detector that highlights all the `dump` function calls.
+An optional detector that highlights all the `dump` debug prints.

 ## Why is it bad?
 The `dump` function is a debug print that shouldn't be in the final code.